Sakshi0704/ApacheCamelWithKafka/README.md

-## Kafka and Apache Camel Integration with Docker Compose
+## Apache Camel V1 - Kafka and Apache Camel Integration with Docker Compose

 This project demonstrates **Apache Camel integration with Kafka** using a simple producer-consumer setup in a Spring Boot application.
 It helps understand how to work with **Kafka topics**, **producers**, **consumers**, and how Camel simplifies the message routing.